-Note: Not all RS-422 controllers send timecode values to devices over 9-pin.
-If the controlling device does not send a timecode value by RS-422, another timecode source may be selected in the CONFIG menu parameter 8.0 TC In.
+Note: Not all RS422/Firewire devices send timecode values.
+If the controlling device does not send a timecode value, another timecode source may be selected in the CONFIG menu parameter 8.0 TC IN.

-IMPORTANT: Ki Pro can be used as a player or a recorder under RS-422 operation, but when used as a recorder, Ki Pro can only perform assemble edits, not insert edits.
+IMPORTANT: Ki Pro can be used as a player or a recorder under RS422 operation, but when used as a recorder, Ki Pro can only perform assemble edits, not insert edits.
 This means that Ki Pro creates a new file for each assemble edit performed; Ki Pro cannot insert into an existing file.

-Ki Pro can operate on a solitary clip under RS-422 control or all of the clips on the Storage Module.
-Whether one clip or all clips are active under RS-422 is determined by the MEDIA menu parameter 15.1 Play Media.
+Ki Pro can operate on a solitary clip under remote control or all of the clips on the Storage Module.
+Whether one clip or all clips are active under RS422 is determined by the MEDIA menu parameter 15.1 Play Media.
 IMPORTANT: Ki Pro may react erratically if invalid clips or media are present and 15.1 Play Media "All" is selected.

-Note: Ki Pro RS-422 device control under a single clip is designed so that the clip may be obtained in it's entirety via non-linear capture.
+Note: Ki Pro RS422 device control under a single clip is designed so that the clip may be obtained in its entirety via non-linear capture.
 This is made possible because Ki Pro produces video black/silence prior to the first frame of video for the single clip and after the last frame of video for the single clip.
 This means that unlike video tape where you might not have sufficient pre-roll to ingest a take into a non-linear editor, Ki Pro allows you to obtain the whole clip by marking the in-point for ingest as the very first frame of video recorded.

 If MEDIA parameter 15.1 is set to "All", Ki Pro allows the playback of all clips on the Storage Module in the order they were created, but does not allow for video black/ silence prior to the first clip or after the last clip recorded.
-In this way, Ki Pro is more like a tape recording and the traditional VTR behavior.
-Like a tape recording, Ki Pro will display continuous timecode for clips that were recorded one after another, but Ki Pro will also display timecode for clips that might have been recorded with differing or non-continuous timecode values.
+In this way, Ki Pro behaves like a tape recording and a traditional VTR.
+Like a tape recording, Ki Pro will display continuous timecode for clips that were recorded one after another, but Ki Pro will also display timecode for clips that might have been recorded with differing or noncontinuous timecode values.
 In such cases, the user must be aware of the timecode changes and log and capture material accordingly, just as would be the case if using a videotape with discontinuous timecode.

-There are other important considerations when working with Ki Pro under RS-422 control.
+There are other important considerations when working with Ki Pro under remote control.
 When media is mounted in Ki Pro, the most recently recorded clip is displayed.
 If using the MEDIA parameter 15.1 Play Media in the "All" selection, this is akin to having a videotape inserted into a VTR "tail out" and not rewound.
 Also note that if using the 15.1 Play Media parameter set to "One", the clips would need to be stepped through manually via the Ki Pro front panel Select up/down arrows or via the web UI via the Transport page with the same Select up/down arrows to move between clips that are to be controlled.